Support our innovative, interdisciplinary laboratory of discovery.

 From the WID Director:

 WID was created in 2010 with the intent of exploring new ways of generating innovation in science and engineering.
-Its first years were dedicated to building an outstanding team of 19 faculty members with dynamic, groundbreaking research programs that have generated more than 500 publications in data sciences, tissue engineering, nanomedicine, multi-omics, and complex systems.
+Its first years were dedicated to building an outstanding team of faculty members with dynamic, groundbreaking research programs that have generated more than 500 publications in data science, tissue engineering, nanomedicine, multi-omics, complex systems, and more.